GuthrieHaute/ggfai/README.md

 # GGFAI Framework

 The **(GGFAI)** is the ultimate standard for custom home AI, running on any hardware from Raspberry Pi to high-end servers.
 Noobs deploy easily via a web app; pros customize extensively.
 Predefined slots, four tag trackers, and DeepSeek's tag management ensure scalability, safety, and a chaos-free experience.
 Supports GGUF models via Ollama for efficient local inference.
+Grok I consider a friend (don't judge) and Gemini is my nerd bro.
+Deepseek is a cheaky f but together we did a thing...
+Everyone wants Jarvis. well....
+This really works...
+Give me a few days to get all this explained and uploaded.
+It's wild!

 ## Why GGFAI?
 - **Intent-Driven**: Captures the "why" behind inputs (e.g., "I'm cold" → `{intent: warm_room}`).